 Lip Tie in Babies & Toddlers: Identifying, Symptoms & Treatment

 Knowing how to spot a baby lip tie can help your family avoid preventable issues before they have a chance to start.
-Your family dentist, pediatrician, lactation consultant, or pediatric dentist can help if you’re not sure what to look for.
+Your family dentist, pediatrician, lactation consultant, pediatric dentist, and/or myofunctional therapist can help if you’re not sure what to look for.

 What Is A Baby Lip Tie?

 A baby lip tie is a condition that’s caused by too-tight of a “labial frenum” or “labial frenulum”.
 Labial means lips, so in this case the skin involved in the lip tie is connected at the lip.
 A frenum or frenulum — which are both terms that get interchanged depending on who you’re asking — is the strip of skin that connects adjacent structures.
 For instance, your baby may have a tongue tie if their lingual (tongue) frenum is too tight at the floor of their mouth.
 But in this case, a tight labial (lip) frenum or frenulum means their lip is connected too tightly.
 AKA a “lip tie”.